-The Equity & Diversity Unit advise and assists UTS students and staff who have an equity-related complaints.
+The Equity and Diversity Unit, within the Centre for Social Justice and Inclusion, advises and assists UTS students and staff who have an equity-related complaints.
 The unit also advises managers or supervisors about appropriate equity-related complaint resolution processes.

 We take equity-related complaints seriously and are committed to eliminating discrimination and harassment in university study and work environments.
 However, staff and students have the right to seek advice or pursue their complaint externally.